AmaiKinono/puni/README.md

 PRs and issues are welcomed!

+If you want to open a PR: Our CI automatically runs some tests, and I'd like to make sure they all passes before merging.
+You can run them locally by `$ make`.

-But please keep in mind that, due to the unique approach Puni takes, it can't fix every use case in every language, or we'll end up with a lot of ad-hoc tricks, which contradicts with the unified approach taken by Puni.
+If you want to fill an issue: Please keep in mind that, due to the unique approach Puni takes, it can't fix every use case in every language, or we'll end up with a lot of ad-hoc tricks, which contradicts with the unified approach taken by Puni.

 So, before you report a bug of the commands, I'd like you to: